Why You Should Never Attempt DIY Water Heater Installation

-Buying a new water heater is one thing but you need to seriously reconsider installing it by yourself before calculating the risks and effects that can happen.
+Buying a new water heater is one thing, but you need to seriously reconsider installing it yourself before calculating the risks and effects that can happen.

-Professional plumbers know what they are doing as they have the expertise and experience under their belt doing their job for years.
+Professional plumbers know what they are doing because they have the expertise and experience under their belt from doing their job for years.

 When buying a water heater, the person selling it may or may not be an expert on water heater installation but on its features and dimensions.